Skip to Content

 Plants that get too little light start to yellow on the lower leaves, and eventually, the leaves start dropping.

-A plant that is yellowing from a lack of light will typically yellow on the side that is away from the light source.
+A plant that is yellowing from a lack of light will typically be yellow on the side away from the light source.

 Plants utilize sunlight to create chemical energy, but the lack of sunlight can limit the rate of photosynthesis.